Indian Online Gaming Sector to Keep 15% CAGR Despite GST

 Despite the turbulence caused by the practical increase of indirect tax (GST) burden on Indian online gaming companies and players from the 1st of October, 2023, the sector is poised to preserve its high growth momentum and maintain a CAGR (Compound Annual Growth Rate) of 15% until FY 2028, according to the latest report by global consultancy EY.

-Nevertheless, the RMG (Real Money Gaming) vertical, which consists of more than 400 companies, will shrink its share of the Indian online gaming market from 83% in FY23 to 75.4% by FY28 due to the increased GST levy on online games casinos, and horse races, without yielding its dominant position as the principal source of revenue for the industry.
+The RMG (Real Money Gaming) vertical consists of more than 400 companies.
+It will shrink its share of the Indian online gaming market from 83% in FY23 to 75.4% by FY28.
+This is due to the increased GST levy on online games casinos.
+As well as horse races.
+Despite the decrease the RMG will not yield its dominant position as the principal source of revenue for the industry.

 The EY report titled “New Frontiers: Navigating the Evolving Landscape for Online Gaming in India” estimates the CAGR of the whole sector at 28% for the period FY20-FY23, reaching a size of ₹16,428 crore at the end of the period.